evennia/evennia/docs/sphinx/source/wiki/Scripts.rst

    script from a handler will stop it auomatically. ``at_stop()`` will be called.
 -  ``pause()`` - this pauses a running script, rendering it inactive, but not deleting it.
-Timers are saved and can be resumed.
+All properties are saved and timers can be resumed.
 This is called automatically when the server reloads.
-No hooks are called - this is a suspension of the script, not a change of state.
+No hooks are called - as far as the script knows, it never stopped - this is a suspension of the script, not a change of state.
 -  ``unpause()`` - resumes a previously paused script.
 Timers etc are restored to what they were before pause.
 The server unpauses all paused scripts after a server reload.
 No hooks are called - as far as the script is concerned, it never stopped running.
 -  ``time_until_next_repeat()`` - for timed scripts, this returns the
    time in seconds until it next fires.
-Returns None if not a timed script.
+Returns ``None`` if ``interval==0``.

 Example script
 --------------